LumiTea/Flying-Raijin/README.md

 A Datapack that lets you and your players become Minato Namikaze from Naruto.
 (Craft Tridents into Teleportation Kunai)

-            Version 11.2.5 or Higher Recommended!
+                  Version 11.4 or Higher Recommended!
+      (A reinstall is recomended if you update to 11.4+ from older versions) (as well as re-crafting your current Trident(s) and Raijin Link Items)

 ### Use: